remybeugnon/Lab-notebook/README.md

 ### ii.
 Open notebook.RProj in RStudio

-The Notebook have been set to produce .pdf output, the output formal can be changed in `index.Rmd`
+The Notebook has been set to produce .pdf output, the output formal can be changed in `index.Rmd`

 ### iii.
 Start your Notebook